I work on ambitious ideas and programs to build a more responsive, equitable government for the many.

 Disciplines

-Design & Strategy - Service Design - Human-Centered Design - UX Strategy - Content Strategy - Information Architecture - Participatory Design - Systems Thinking Planning & Development - Strategic Planning - Program Design - Prototyping - Foresight - Accessibility Project & Program Leadership - Program Management - Project Management - Design Operations - Change Management - Evaluation - Client Relations User Research - Qualitative Research - User Research - Usability Research Engagement - Facilitation - Translation/Localization Spatial & Environmental Design - Public Space Planning - Placemaking - Land Use and Zoning Documentation - Technical and Creative Writing and Editing - Visual Artifacts
+Design & Strategy - Service Design - Human-Centered Design - UX Strategy - Content Strategy - Information Architecture - Participatory Design - Systems Thinking Planning & Development - Strategic Planning - Program Design - Prototyping - Foresight - Accessibility Product & Program Leadership - Product Management - Program Management - Project Management - Design Operations - Change Management - Evaluation - Client Relations User Research - Qualitative Research - User Research - Usability Research Engagement - Facilitation - Outreach Strategy - Translation/Localization Spatial & Environmental Design - Public Space Planning - Park Design - Placemaking - Land Use and Zoning Documentation - Technical and Creative Writing and Editing - Visual Artifacts

 Practice